-Dippers are a great indicator species because they live in both aquatic and terrestrial environments, said Scott Walters, a Ph.D. candidate from the University of Western Ontario who is leading the research.
+Dippers are a great indicator species because they live in both aquatic and terrestrial environments, said Scott Walters, a Ph.D. candidate from the University of Western Ontario who is leading the hey're getting their nutrients from the salmon directly as well as indirectly."

+Scott Walters Research partner with Lower Elwha Klallam Tribe research.
 The tiny gray birds live on land and breathe air but also have aquatic behaviors such as swimming and flying underwater.
 They primarily feed on macroinvertebrates (tiny aquatic bugs) and salmon fry and eggs.